NightmareDiscord/discord.js-vibes/README.md

 ```

 __Infomation__
 This module is my first.
-For getting options and queue i got some of the code from telk-music.
+For getting options and queue i got some of the code from telk-music and discord.js-musicbot-addon.
+The rest of the code is from me.